 In one of the last issues of the Petit Echo, 2017/01, the focus was on Spirituality.
 Introduced in a reflective and global way by Francis Barnes “… Spirituality is that desire to live more authentically, more responsibly, more fully the faith…a lifelong journey to grow in our relationship with God…based on the person of Jesus and his Gospel call to love…it is an addiction to living our life at the deepest level because all that is authentic lies deep within and our awakening to such authenticity in our awakening to life in Jesus Christ” (pps.
 3-5).
 It is a vision that needs to be sourced more…and lived more, of course.

 However, I did not understand John Itaru when he writes; “we are called to be men of prayer” (p.11) that’s true.
 But if prayer has “become the centre of gravity or the capital of my missionary life” (p.12) is this for him or is it for everybody?
 I do not understand the fear of Prosper Mbusa when he says, “If the candidate does not experience the importance and centrality of prayer in his Christian life as well as in his missionary vocation… (p.20), neither do I understand the “My first task as a missionary: Prayer” of the article of Pierre Petitfour (pp. 21-25) what does “first” mean in this case?
 It might mean that in the eyes of the Lord, his first task is his constant attention to sick people, who knows?
-I am more inclined towards the “secret” (p.26) of Joël Ouédraogo, when in a very poetic way says he listens “to the voice of God who is constantly whispering in our ears” (p.27) and when he joins prayer to activity and activity to prayer, “personal meditation helps us to discover God’s will in our pastoral activities and gives them direction” (p.28).
+I am more inclined towards the “secret” (p.26) of Joël Ouédraogo, when in a very poetic way says he listens “to the voice of God who is constantly whispering in our ears” (p.27) and when he joins prayer to activity and activity to prayer, “personal meditation helps us to discover our mind power and how to achieve it, and we can learn more about it from sites as http://www.subconsciousmindpowertechniques.com and others” (p.28).